Jim Johannson: Twin Cities Vulcans

 Johannson became involved in junior ice hockey when he was named head coach and general manager of the Twin Cities Vulcans in the United States Hockey League (USHL) on June 13, 1995.
 He led the Vulcans to an eighth-place finish in the 1995–96 season, then a best-of-seven series in the first round of the playoffs versus the first-place Green Bay Gamblers.
 The Vulcans won the first three games of the series, but were eliminated from the playoffs with four consecutive losses.
 The Vulcans placed fourth in the north division during the 1996–97 season, then were defeated four games to one by the Omaha Lancers in the first round of the playoffs.
 The USHL named Johannson a co-coach of the league's select team that played in the under-20 Four Nations Junior A tournament in Füssen, Germany in November 1997.
 The USHL Selects won the tournament with two wins and one draw in three games.
 In the 1997–98 season, he coached the Vulcans to 25 wins in 56 games, a sixth-place finish in the north division, but the team did not qualify for the playoffs.

-Jim Hillman assumed the head coaching duties of the Vulcans from Johannson in May 1998.
+Jim Hillman assumed the head coaching duties of the Vulcans in May 1998.
 Johannson remained as general manager of the Vulcans and served as a scout for the Nashville Predators.
 After a fourth-place finish in the Central Division for the 1998–99 season and a first round playoffs loss to the Des Moines Buccaneers, the Vulcans placed fifth in the West Division in the 1999–2000 season.
 In the playoffs, the Vulcans won their series versus the Sioux Falls Stampede and the Lincoln Stars then lost in the Clark Cup finals to the Green Bay Gamblers.
 The Vulcans qualified for the USA Hockey Junior A National Championship as the USHL's representative, since the Gamblers already qualified as the host team.
 The Vulcans defeated the Danville Wings in the semifinal, then won the national championship with a 4–1 victory versus the Gamblers.

 The Vulcans were sold and relocated to Kearney, Nebraska to become the Tri-City Storm in 2000.
 Johannson felt that the Vulcans were victims of declining attendance and the southward geographical shift of the USHL from Minnesota to Iowa and Nebraska.
 When the Vulcans reduced their ticket prices to be the lowest in the USHL in 1997, Johannson stated that the team had wanted to raise prices but could not due to competition from other sports in the Twin Cities.
 He felt that selling the team would strengthen the USHL, which transitioned into bigger budget teams based in cities where hockey was the primary sport.